 I’m what you’d describe as a “band boomer”.
 This is a term I have created but I think it aptly describes a lot of people.
 Do you usually prefer a band’s older albums?
 Do you talk about how a certain band “used” to be back in the day?
 Lament how they’ve changed over the years?
 If you do, you might be a band boomer too.

 With Mastodon, I’m a big fan of its earlier stuff – Leviathan and Blood Mountain, specifically.
 I also love Crack The Skye.
 I like its other, newer albums too but nowhere near as much.
 To me, albums like The Hunter and Once More Round The Sun just lack that special something that makes Mastodon, well, Mastodon to me.

 I’m the same with TOOL, Slipknot, Deftones, OPETH, Metallica.
-But I do know that every band has the potential to completely outdo its previous best efforts.
+But I do know that every band, like Ghost, for instance, has the potential to completely outdo its previous best efforts.
 It doesn’t happen very often, or sometimes even at all (hello, OPETH and Deftones), but when it does, and you’re listening in the right environment, it can become a near-mystical experience.

 The good news here is that this isn’t just another record.
 The guys in Mastodon are very accomplished musicians, always have been, but on this record they’re just on fire, sounding as if all they’ve done during quarantine is sit inside a darkened room and practice their craft.

 The guitar work on Hushed and Grim is some of the best the band has ever done.
 Brann’s drumming has never sounded bigger or more technical.
 But for me, the stand-out performance on the record is Troy Sander’s vocal performance.
 He absolutely KILLS it in this record.
 So does Bran, but Troy’s vocals have improved so much I think it is worthy of noting above everything else on show here.